Clinton County is named for DeWitt Clinton, who was the Governor of New York from 1817 to 1823.

 Contractor: Alliance Corporation.

 Description: The building faces west and is a two story concrete and sand colored brick structure.
-The building is located in the center of the square.
+The building is located in the center of the Public Square in the center of Albany.
 On the northwest corner are two two-story arches at the entrance.
-The roof has a peak at the centre of each side of the building.
+The roof has a peak at the center of each side of the building.
 On the center of the roof is a square cupola with clock, and atop it is an octagonal smaller cupola with dome roof.
 A white colored cornice follows the roof line.

 Photos taken 2007